beccaepa/beccaepa.github.io/_posts/2022-09-13-Research-Statement.md

 permalink: blog/personal-research-statement/

 # This is the excerpt of the blog post which will be shown in the blog listing page.
-excerpt: "A few people have asked to read my personal research statement for Ph.D. programs in machine learning, so I’ve released my statement.
+excerpt: "A few people have asked to read my personal research statement for Ph.D. programs in machine learning, so I’ve released my statement [here](/assets/pdfs/Personal_Statement.pdf).
 The statement follows the below outline, which I think is a generally good outline for such statements:"
 ---

 <!-- Add the blog post here in markdown -->